BoxCell: Leveraging SAM for Cell Segmentation with Box Supervision: Results

 \subsection{Evaluation metrics}

-We use mean average precision (mAP) along with precision and recall to evaluate the performance of object detection models.
-For the segmentation models, we use the Dice coefficient as the evaluation metric, defined as twice the intersection of ground truth with prediction mask normalized with the union of predicted and ground truth mask.
-The Dice coefficient measures the similarity between the predicted and the ground truth masks.
+To evaluate BoxCell's performance on the semantic segmentation task, we use the Dice coefficient and Intersection over Union (IoU) metrics to quantify the similarity between the predicted and ground truth masks.